applicaster/developer.applicaster.com/book/Zapp-Pipes/protocols/login_and_payment_protocol.md

 * **ds_product_ids**: a list of entitlements needed to unlock the item.
 It is up to the Login / Payment provider to decide if *all* entitlements are required, or a single entitlement is sufficient.
-If the field is not specified, this means that the item does not require purchase.
+If the field is not provided or is left blank, this means that the item does not require purchase.

 ### Example: